Showing posts sorted by date for query putnik. Sort by relevance Show all posts

 3D con kit

-After a little googling, I found a fantastic web resource by a Stuart Wilson which I'm hoping will prove to be useful and help me get the best from this program.
-They also run a FaceBook community page too.
+After a little googling, I found a fantastic web resource by Stuart Wilson which I'm hoping will prove to be useful and help me get the best from this program.
+They also run a FaceBook community page (link below).

 3D Construction Kit is an old but excellent application for making your own virtual worlds.
 This video is the actual VHS recording that was released back in the day which is fascinating and explains many aspects of the program nicely.
 There are lots of projects already created on the Atari ST and many are excellent :-)